Rammus Build Guide by Mirkwoodia

 Hunter's Potion is basically the free-est safety net you can have against ppl trying to counter jungle you.
 Get it as soon as possible.
 Don't run around with low enough health that they can kill you if they counter jungle you.

-If your fed and can get Bami's Cinder on your next base, go for it and finish Sunfire Cape before you even upgrade to T2 boots.
+If you get a successful gank, you'll probably be able to get Bami's Cinder on your next base, go for it and finish Sunfire Cape before you even upgrade to T2 boots.

 Mercury's Treads Kind of niche because I tend to rely on my tenacity masteries.
 If they have a lot of magic damage and CC, then the combination of Mercury's Treads and Sunfire Cape is actually so strong, it can make some enemy champs useless.
 But you would have to find that situation, its not too common.

 Ionian Boots of Lucidity: Sometimes fights are dependent on an enemy Kog'Maw or Jhin, basically an immobile carry.
 When this happens, you'll want as many flashes as you can to just camp their lane (flashing in during ganks) or flashing onto them for a teamfight.